nithinphilips/spotifyscrape/README.rst

 Imports a playlist into *Google Play Music All Access*.

 This command expects a list of track in ``STDIN``.
-Alternately, you can pass a track list file name using the ``--playlist`` argument.
+Alternatively, you can pass a track list file name using the ``--playlist`` argument.

 The track list input format is same as the output of the ``export-playlist`` command.